TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

 ```

 Now we'll make a function out of the code above, so that we can more easily perform a
   cross-validation to evaluate our procedure.
-The function will take the arguments
-  `idx.trn`

-use to facilitateMake a function for CV, taking `idx.trn`, `dat`, and `mult`:
+We'll use the function to perform
+  a 10-fold cross-validation with 5 repetitions.

 ```
 library('caret')                  ## where createMultiFolds() is found